hfut-zyw/GCS-Former/README.md

-# GCS-Former: A framework based on Gesture Contrastive Semantic Space for Gesture Recognition
+# GCS-Former: A framework based on Gesture Contrastive Space for Gesture Recognition
-This repo contains the code of our latest paper: GCS-Former: A framework based on Gesture Contrastive Semantic Space for Gesture Recognition
+This repo contains the code of our latest paper: GCS-Former: A framework based on Gesture Contrastive Space for Gesture Recognition